stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 Step 3 should be executed if possible, because it gives the network a chance to vote on the new rules.

+Note that in this procedure, at least two emails from announce@stacks.org will be sent -- one in step 1 and one in step 4.
+However, given the severity of any bug that can only be resolved with a hard fork, there may be many more communications sent.

 # Related Work